marczz/mzlinux_pages/media/media_players.md

     -   [Extra plugins](http://qmmp.ylsoftware.com/links.php)

     On amd64 _Qmmp v1.4.4 (2021)_ memory footprints are 100M res / 83M shr idle
     or playing an opus file.
-It incrase whan you play more files, and is dependent of the enabled plugins.
+It increase when you play more files, and is dependent of the enabled plugins.

 [RealPlayer](http://www.real.com/linux) and [Helix Player](https://helixcommunity.org/)